DenysZ07/clearday/README.md

-Apple requires a website before app submission, so this exists to satisfy that.
-Both the site and the app were generated entirely with Claude Code as a test run — not representative of my work.
+Support and marketing site for Clear Day, an iOS task manager.
+The site and the app were both generated with Claude Code.
+Published to meet the App Store's website requirement.